nucypher/nucypher/docs/source/guides/worklock_guide.rst

             700 ETH - 176.33 ETH \approx 523.67 ETH

- - Your bonus portion of the ETH bonus pool is
+ - Your portion of the bonus ETH supply is

         .. math::

             \frac{523.67}{(35,000 ETH - 176.33 ETH)} \approx 1.504\%

- - Your portion of remaining NU is
+ - Your portion of the remaining NU is

         .. math::